NixOS/rfcs/rfcs/0017-intensional-store.md

 ### Keep store at `/nix/store`

-Since the names are always different, the `$cas` entries could stay in `/nix/store`.
+Since the names are always different, the `$cas` entries and `$cas.m` files could stay in `/nix/store`.
 The benefit would be that NixPkgs doesn't have to be audited for hardcoded `/nix` paths.

 However, this keeps the problem of some installations not having permission to create a `/nix` directory, and makes it much harder to share the store between hosts (as long as non-`$cas` entries are present).

-### Always store dependency list in `$cas` entry

-This would require single-file entries to be a directory instead, and then for symmetry and simplicity the directory entries would require the same.
-So a path `/var/lib/nix/$cas` becomes for example `/var/lib/nix/$cas/_` (short non-descript name to keep references short), and the dependencies would be at `/var/lib/nix/$cas/deps`.
-This allows adding other objective metadata, like late binding information, and other information that might be desired in the future.
-Another benefit would be that root entries would be enough to know what paths to keep during garbage collection.

-However, this increases storage somewhat.